spencerc99/spencerc99.github.io/content/experiments/postal-portals/_index.md

 ---
-title: "Postal Portals"
+title: "Postal Portals 📫"
-description: "letter series with friends to deep-dive into thoughts on our mind."
+description: "A letter series with friends to snapshot a deep-dive into what's on our minds."
 date: "2021-05-01"
 postfilter: ["postal-portals"]
 ---